Call Azure Function From SPFX Webpart

 SPFX webpart to call the Azure Function

-What is your solution name?: You can type a solution name or if you want to keep the default name, you can just hit the Enter.
+What is your solution name?: You can type a solution name, or if you want to keep the default name, you can just hit Enter.

 My Selected Value: Just Hit Enter

-Target environment: You need to select the environment where the webpat will deploy.
+Target environment: Select the environment where the webpat will be deployed.

 My Selected Value: SharePoint Online only (latest)

 Where do you want to place the files?: Where you want to keep your files.
-You can either choose the current folder or you can also create a subfolder under the Project folder.
+You can either choose the current folder or create a subfolder under the Project folder.

 My Selected Value: Same folder

-Deployment option: If you will select the Y option then it will deploy the webpart to all the sites.
-Better to select the N option here.
+Deployment option: If you select the Y option, the webpart will be deployed to all sites.
+It’s better to select the N option here.

 My Selected Value: N